Affiliate links on Android Authority may earn us a commission. Learn more.

 When the time comes to recharge, the 12R leaves most other phones in the dust with 80W SuperVOOC charging (or 100W outside of the US).
 It comes with the necessary charger and plug, but extras are rather spendy ($50 for a plug and cable on the OnePlus Store).
 The phone can charge from empty to 100% in about half an hour, which is pretty amazing when you see it in practice.
 You don’t even have to worry about the charge level because you can plug it in for a couple of minutes before you leave the house to get more than a day of power.
 The one bummer here: no wireless charging.

 The $500 asking price is competitive given the specs.
-Qualcomm’s Snapdragon 8 Gen 2 that powers the phone is still a speedy chip despite being a year old, and OnePlus’ cooling solution ensures it stays fast even while gaming.
+Qualcomm’s Snapdragon 8 Gen 2, which powers the phone, is still a speedy chip despite being from a previous generation, and OnePlus’ cooling solution ensures it stays fast even while gaming.
 In fact, the benchmark scores from our testing suggest that it avoids the CPU throttling of the OnePlus 12 (unless you toggle on performance mode) and actually posts higher scores in Geekbench 6, though it understandably lacks the overall GPU performance of the flagship at peak and under load.

 The 8GB of RAM is about what I’d expect at this price, but it’s lower than many other OnePlus devices.
 That memory might be a bit light if you’re hoping to use the OnePlus 12R long into the future, but you’ll be on your own after a few years anyway.
 This phone is also guaranteed three Android OS updates plus an extra year of security patches.
 The more expensive OnePlus 12 gets one additional year of each.
 Both of those pale in comparison to Samsung and Google’s update policies that offer seven years of updates on flagship smartphones.